StPINNs - Deep learning framework for approximation of stochastic differential equations: Numerical experiments

 This subsection focuses on visualizing the model’s performance.
 We examine the trajectories generated based on the model output and contrast them with the corresponding exact trajectories.
 This comparison offers insight into how well the learned dynamics replicate the system's true behavior.

-In Figure \ref{fig:model_performance}, we present the performance of the model for $n=4096$ after 5000 training epochs.
-The plots on the left side show the expected (green) and actual (blue) derivatives of the network over time.
-The plots on the right side show examples of trajectories.
+In Figure \ref{fig:model_performance}, we present the performance of the model trained to solve equation in example 1.
 The green trajectory comes from the exact solution, and the blue is calculated by the neural network.
-The graphs with trajectories are entitled with values of $err_{2,4096}([0,T])$ and $err_{2,4096}(T)$, but in this case, the errors are calculated for $M=1$.
+The graphs with trajectories are entitled with values of $err_{2,512}([0,T])$ and $err_{2,512}(T)$, but in this case, the errors are calculated for $M=1$.

 The next chart (Fig.~\ref{fig:model_performance_ex2}) presents the performance of the model trained to solve example 2.
 The results indicate that the model’s performance is highly similar to that obtained for example 1, despite the presence of a nonlinear drift.